crate/cratedb-guide/docs/feature/storage/index.md

   The column store is enabled by default in CrateDB and can optionally be disabled on a per-field level.
 It does not support container or geographic data types.

-  For all supported value types, other than storing the row data as-is, and indexing each value by default, each value term is stored into a column-based store by default.
+  For all supported value types, field values are indexed and automatically stored in the column-based store.

 ## Storage process